NY prosecutors preparing state charges against Manafort, source says

 Last August, a Virginia federal court jury convicted him of eight of 18 charges, including filing false income tax returns and bank fraud.

-Manafort went on to plead guilty to conspiracy against the U.S. and conspiracy to obstruct justice to avoid a second trial in Washington D.C.
+Manafort went on to plead guilty to conspiracy against the U.S. and conspiracy to obstruct justice to avoid a second trial in Washington.
 Mueller's office had accused Manafort of crimes connected to illegal lobbying work for pro-Russian politicians in Ukraine.